laasti/warden/README.md

 # Laasti/warden

 A PHP framework agnostic authentication and authorization package.
-It does not provide any way to create users.
+It does not and will never provide any way to create users.
 By default, it simply reads the users table in the provided database.
+You are free to use whatever method fits you best (PDO, ORMs...).

 It is a pretty simple library.
 You won't find any advanced security features like in Sentinel, at least for now.
 The password are hashed using the latest password_ functions from PHP 5.5.